Fate of 24 arrested Hong Kong protesters hangs in balance as anger turns on police

 He declined to elaborate when contacted by Reuters.

-Hong Kong leader Carrie Lam apologised for the turmoil caused by the planned extradition legislation and said she had heard the people "loud and clear".
+Hong Kong leader Carrie Lam apologized for the turmoil caused by the planned extradition legislation and said she had heard the people "loud and clear".

 But protester Jason Chan, charged with unlawful assembly and now on bail, said a government apology was not enough.